-- a set of quality standards, known as the Human Services Quality Standards (the standards), which cover the core elements of human service delivery - an assessment process to measure the performance of service providers against the standards (through independent third-party certification, self-assessment or recognition of accreditation under another approved quality system) - a continuous improvement framework, which supports the participation of people who use services in quality improvement.
+- A set of quality standards, known as the Human Services Quality Standards (the standards), which cover the core elements of human service delivery. - An assessment process to measure the performance of service providers against the standards (through independent third-party certification, self-assessment or recognition of accreditation under another approved quality system). - A continuous improvement framework, which supports the participation of people who use services in quality improvement.

-The HSQF applies to a range of human service organisations described below and set out in more detail in the current published version of the Framework available on the HSQF page of the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP) website:
+The HSQF applies to a range of human service organisations described below and set out in more detail in the current published version of the Framework available on the HSQF page of the Department of Child Safety, Seniors and Disability Services (DCSSDS) website:

-- Organisations funded to deliver human services under service agreements, or other specified arrangements, with the following four participating Queensland Government departments: - Department of Children, Youth Justice and Multicultural Affairs (DCYJMA)1 - o Department of Communities, Housing and Digital Economy (DCHDE) - Department of Justice and Attorney-General (DJAG) - Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP). - Organisations funded to deliver child protection placement services in-scope of licensing under an Individualised Placement and Support Agreement (IPSA) with DCYJMA. - Disability services delivered directly by DSDSATSIP. - Disability services funded by DSDSATSIP. - Organisations that have been advised by Queensland Health they can use HSQF certification to meet quality requirements for Queensland Health. - Other organisations where approved by the HSQF team and, if relevant, the Queensland Government department funding the human service delivery.
+- Organisations funded to deliver human services under service agreements, or other specified arrangements, with the following four participating Queensland Government departments: - Department of Child Safety, Seniors and Disability Services (DCSSDS)1. - Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts (DTATSIPCA). - Department of Justice and Attorney-General (DJAG). - Queensland Health (QH). - Organisations funded to deliver child protection placement services in-scope of licensing under an Individualised Placement and Support Agreement (IPSA) with DCSSDS. - Disability services delivered directly by DCSSDS. - Disability services funded by DCSSDS. - Organisations that have been advised by Queensland Health they can use HSQF certification to meet quality requirements for Queensland Health. - Other organisations were approved by the HSQF Operations team and, if relevant, the Queensland Government department funding the human service delivery.